isgasho/finshir/README.md

             Specifies the IP_TTL value for all future sockets.
 Usually this value equals a number of routers that a packet can go through -f, --portions-file <LOCATION>
-            A location to a file consisting of a single JSON array of data portions, specified as strings.
+            A file consisting of a custom JSON array of data portions, specified as strings

-            If an amount of data portions is reached on a certain connection, a connection will be reopened. [default: finshir.json]
     -r, --receiver <SOCKET-ADDRESS>
             A receiver of generator traffic, specified as an IP address and a port number, separated by a colon